Russia travel guide

 Cannabidiol (CBD)

-Cannabidiol (CBD) is illegal in Russia, even if in products legally purchased elsewhere.
+Cannabidiol (CBD) is illegal in Russia, even in products purchased legally elsewhere.
 This includes oils, edibles and vapes.
-If found in possession of CBD products you may be sentenced to several years’ imprisonment.
+If you’re found with CBD products you may be sentenced to several years’ imprisonment.

-You can import and export foreign currency up to 10,000 US dollars (or equivalent) without declaring it.
+You can carry foreign currency worth up to 10,000 US dollars into or out of Russia without declaring it.

-You cannot export foreign currency over 10,000 US dollars (or equivalent), even if you declare it.
+You cannot leave Russia with foreign currency worth more than 10,000 US dollars, even if you declare it.

 Electronic items